MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 <!-- ====================================================================== -->
 ## Adapt your app to the minimum sidebar width

 The sidebar in Microsoft Edge has a default minimum width of 376 pixels and can be resized by users.
-Therefore, your app's layout should support the 376 pixels minimum width and be responsive.
+Therefore, your app's layout should support the 376 pixels minimum width, and should be responsive.

-While building your app, you can test if the app's layout is usable when narrow, and responsive, by using the **Device Emulation** tool in Microsoft Edge DevTools.
+While building your app, you can test whether the app's layout is usable when narrow, and make sure the design is responsive at different widths, by using the **Device Emulation** tool in Microsoft Edge DevTools.
 To learn more, see [Verify that the webpage layout is usable when narrow](../../devtools-guide-chromium/accessibility/narrow.md).

 If your app's layout can't support the 376 pixels minimum width, you can define your preferred width by using the `preferred_width` property in your web app manifest.
 For example: